 #2: Overcome ‘app fatigue’ and improve adoption

 Let’s consider, for example, the Office 365 suite – Microsoft’s subscription-based offering, which continues to dominate the enterprise market as the productivity package of choice.
-A suite of over 20 applications covering everything from Mail, Skype, and Yammer to Word, Excel, Powerpoint, OneNote and more, Office 365 now offers a range of mobile apps aligned to its individual applications.
+A suite of over 20 applications covering everything from Mail, Skype, and Yammer to Word, Excel, Powerpoint, OneNote, and more, Office 365 now offers a range of mobile apps aligned to its applications.

 Pushing employees to adopt mobile business applications is a common barrier for internal communicators and management alike.
-When staff are facing the reality of requiring five, 10, even 15 apps to fully capitalize on their organization’s mobile experience, it’s no wonder many shy away from clicking the ‘download’ button.
-Given that 40% of US employees use their personal devices for work (Gartner), that’s also valuable storage space many will be unwilling to sacrifice.
+When staff are facing the reality of requiring five, 10, or even 15 apps to fully capitalize on their organization’s mobile experience, it’s no wonder many shy away from clicking the ‘download’ button.
+Given that 40% of US employees use their personal devices for work, that’s also valuable storage space many will be unwilling to sacrifice.

 While many organizations are responding with enterprise app stores, providing easy access to download every app staff could ever need for their jobs, there’s an argument here for a streamlined solution.
 A single, tailored, business-specific solution that integrates, or provides seamless access to, those core tools, processes, or information that your employees use the most – without the tech fatigue of downloading several apps – is far more likely to see adoption.

-An app that can be white-labelled to your business brand, rather than that of a third-party application, is also likely to see greater adoption amongst staff.
+An app that can be white-labeled to your business brand, rather than that of a third-party application, is also likely to see greater adoption amongst staff.
 A sense of ownership and identity increases engagement, helping individuals connect to the app and its purpose.